yasudakn/kubeflow-pipelines-clv/README.md

 ## Deploying Kubeflow Pipelines

-The guide has been developed and tested on [AI Platform Pipelines](https://cloud.google.com/ai-platform/pipelines/docs).
+The example pipelines have been developed and tested on [AI Platform Pipelines](https://cloud.google.com/ai-platform/pipelines/docs).

 You can run also run the pipelines on a full [Kubeflow](https://www.kubeflow.org/) installation  or on a [standalone deployment of Kubeflow Pipelines](https://www.kubeflow.org/docs/pipelines/installation/standalone-deployment/)